gioguarin/orbital-ctf/cubesat-test/README.md

 # CubeSat & Satellite 3D Demos

-This folder contains interactive 3D demonstrations of satellites and spacecraft using Three.js, including wireframe models of CubeSats, Sputnik, and custom spacecraft.
+This folder contains interactive 3D demonstrations of satellites and spacecraft using Three.js, including wireframe models of CubeSats, Sputnik, and custom spacecraft with a unified launcher interface.

 ## Prerequisites